mugan86/android-network-change-receiver/README.md

 ### TODO in future ###

-* Convert to Kotlin.
+* Convert to Kotlin.                    :white_check_mark:
-* Create library to distribute.
+* Create library to distribute.         :x:

 ### !!!!
 Adapt to Android N devices!!! ###